 However, we understand that many of you will have lost some or all of your income and our teams are available on the phone or by e-mail if you think you are going to struggle to make payments.

-We will follow all government guidance concerning suspension of eviction proceedings and encourage any customer facing financial difficulties to contact us as soon as possible.
+We encourage any customer facing financial difficulties to contact us as soon as possible.